Jay537351/BGP_LAB_Pkt_Tracer/README.md

 ```

 ### OSPF Wildcard Mask
-OSPF uses wildcard masks which are the inverse of subnet masks:
 ```
 Subnet mask:   255.255.255.0  (used in ip address command) Wildcard mask:   0.0.0.255    (used in OSPF network command)